I am angry about the state of our union. And I’m not alone. But anger isn’t the core problem.

 I constantly have a a pile of books queued up and waiting for me, and I always have at least one going.
 But last week I reviewed my reading log and discovered I’d only read 23 books so far this year.
 My goal is one a week; apparently I spend more time queuing than I do reading.

-Around the same time, I posted an interview about this …
+Around the same time, I posted an interview …

 A few times a year, Jim Tune asks me to write something for the Reignited journal.
 Here’s my latest article.